eaplatanios/tensorflow_scala/README.md

   - [ ] Estimators
   - [ ] tfprof / op statistics collection

-## TODOs
+## Some TODOs

-- Improve support for creating string tensors.
+- Find a way to automatically generate the duplicate documentation for symbolic and eager ops.
 - Switch to using JUnit for all tests.
 - Add convenience implicit conversions for shapes (e.g., from tuples or sequences of integers).
 - Create a "Scope" class and companion object.
-- Make casting more efficient with a conditional on the data type and an optional identity op.
-- Add casting (considering type priorities) to the operator overloads.
 - Variables API:
   - Clean up the implementation of variable scopes and stores and integrate it with "Scope".
   - Make 'PartitionedVariable' extend 'Variable'.
   - After that change, all 'getPartitionedVariable' methods can be integrated with the 'getVariable' methods, which will simplify the variables API.
-  - Add tests.
 - Switch to using "Seq" instead of "Array" wherever possible.
 - Tensors:
   - Overloaded unary, binary, and comparison operators (data type aware)
   - Convenient string conversion methods
-  - More efficient slicing (specialized contiguous slicing)
 - Op creation:
   - Add tests for all of the op functions
   - Get graph from inputs